witpm/witpm.github.io/README.md

 # witpm.github.io
-Welcome to the WIT Open Source Project Management Resources Site on GitHub WIT Project Management specializing in Technology and Software Development project consulting.
+Welcome to the WIT Project Management Knowledge Repository!
+WIT is a Project Management Consulting Company specializing in Technology and Software Development projects.

 Project Management Methodology
 The GitHub Project Resource Repository